yudina/Hatchways-assessment/readme.txt

 Comments:

 	Sketchy company, misleading and manipulative.
-	They target the unemployed but dnn't have any actual positions to offer and give poor accessment reviews to attract potential customers for their paid training sessions.
+	They target the unemployed but don't have any actual positions to offer and give bad feedback to attract potential customers for their paid training sessions.

-	Public for future references as I ended up doing their "accessment".
-	Truthfully, don't waste your time on them.
+	Set repo public as warning: don't waste your time on them.